Get on the path to results today.

 SHANNON PENNOCK has dedicated her law practice to helping those wrongfully injured seek justice and accountability.
 To this end, Shannon advocates for her clients in both state and federal venues.
 Shannon currently represents personal injury clients in state and federal court, and is also actively involved in national pharmaceutical and environmental litigations.
 In addition to her work advocating for injured tort victims, Shannon is proud to have successfully advocated and attained political asylum on behalf of her clients who have sought political asylum here in the United States.

 Shannon has been involved in several pharmaceutical and environmental mass tort litigations involving thousands of people who were severely injured by either a defective device, drug or chemical exposure.
-Most recently, Shannon was part of a national team of lawyers that secured a $671 million settlement on behalf of clients severely injured by a chemical that had contaminated the Ohio River.
-In addition to this, Shannon is a member of the Plaintiff's Steering Committee for the In re Proton-Pump Inhibitor Plaintiff’s Steering Committee and the In re Eliquis Plaintiff’s Steering Committee.
+Shannon was part of a national team of lawyers that secured a $671 million settlement on behalf of clients severely injured by a chemical that had contaminated the Ohio River.
+In addition to this, Shannon is a member of the Plaintiff's Steering Committee for the In re Proton-Pump Inhibitor litigation and was also part of the In re Eliquis Steering Committee.
 She has been involved in numerous pharmaceutical trials and litigations including, among others, In re Fosamax, In re Actos, In re Accutane and In re Vioxx.
 Recently, Shannon appeared as trial co-counsel in the Hernia Mesh MDL in the Southern District of Ohio which was successful in holding Defendants liable for a negligently designed hernia mesh product.

 Prior to starting her own practice, Shannon was with the prestigious firm of Paul Weiss Rifkind Wharton and Garrison, where she was an associate in the Corporate Restructuring Practice.
 Shannon left Paul Weiss to start a firm that would be dedicated to helping wrongfully injured people find justice and accountability.